DeveloperCielo/API-3.0/source/english.md

 To modify the recurrence day, simply make a Put as the example.

 <aside class="notice"><strong>Rule:</strong> If the new informed day is after the current day, we will update the recurrence day with effect on the next recurrence Ex.: Today is day 5 and the next recurrence is on 05/25.
 When I upgrade to day 10, the next recurrence date will be 05/10.
 If the new reported day is before the current day, we will update the recurrence day, but this will only take effect after the next recurrence is successfully performed.
 Ex.: Today is day 5 and the next recurrence is on 05/25.
-When I upgrade to day 3, the date of the next recurrence will remain on 05/25, and after it runs, the next date will be scheduled for 06/03.
+When I upgrade to day 3, the date of the next recurrence will remain on 05/25, and after it runs, the next recurrence will be scheduled for 06/03.
 If the new reported day is before the current day, but the next recurrence is in another month, we will update the recurrence day with effect on the next recurrence.
 Ex.: Today is day 5, and the next recurrence is 09/25.
 When I upgrade to day 3, the next recurrence date will be 09/03</aside>

 ### Request